How a content studio went from zero videos to 15+ published. One AI agent. End-to-end.

 3ED didn't need another tool.
 They needed someone to do the work.

-We deployed an intern that runs the whole thing
+We deployed an X-Arc AI agent that runs the whole thing

 X-Arc trained and deployed CCV.
-A digital intern built specifically for 3ED's video production pipeline.
+An AI agent built specifically for 3ED's video production pipeline.
 Not a chatbot.
 Not a template.
 A trained system that runs end-to-end production from topic research to published video.

 We started by learning 3ED's domain.
 The topics their audience cares about, the visual style of their channel, and the patterns that keep viewers watching.
 CCV was trained on all of it before it produced its first video.